awsdocs/amazon-aurora-user-guide/doc_source/CHAP_Tutorials.WebServerDB.CreateDBCluster.md

 In this step, you create an Amazon Aurora MySQL DB cluster that maintains the data used by a web application\.

 **Important**
 Before you begin this step, you must have a VPC with both public and private subnets, and corresponding security groups\.
-If you don't have these, see [Tutorial: Create an Amazon VPC for use with a DB instance](CHAP_Tutorials.WebServerDB.CreateVPC.md)\.
-Complete the steps in [Create a VPC with private and public subnets](CHAP_Tutorials.WebServerDB.CreateVPC.md#CHAP_Tutorials.WebServerDB.CreateVPC.VPCAndSubnets), [Create a VPC security group for a public web server](CHAP_Tutorials.WebServerDB.CreateVPC.md#CHAP_Tutorials.WebServerDB.CreateVPC.SecurityGroupEC2), and [Create a VPC security group for a private DB instance](CHAP_Tutorials.WebServerDB.CreateVPC.md#CHAP_Tutorials.WebServerDB.CreateVPC.SecurityGroupDB)\.
+If you don't have these, see [Tutorial: Create a VPC for use with a DB cluster \(IPv4 only\)](CHAP_Tutorials.WebServerDB.CreateVPC.md)\.
+Complete the steps in [Create a VPC with private and public subnets](CHAP_Tutorials.WebServerDB.CreateVPC.md#CHAP_Tutorials.WebServerDB.CreateVPC.VPCAndSubnets), [Create a VPC security group for a public web server](CHAP_Tutorials.WebServerDB.CreateVPC.md#CHAP_Tutorials.WebServerDB.CreateVPC.SecurityGroupEC2), and [Create a VPC security group for a private DB cluster](CHAP_Tutorials.WebServerDB.CreateVPC.md#CHAP_Tutorials.WebServerDB.CreateVPC.SecurityGroupDB)\.

 **To create an Aurora MySQL DB cluster**